Congratulations on selecting this quality Aer-Max system.

 Maxi-Vent: 1 year unlimited against manufacturer defects

 Air Pump: 1 year from the date of manufacture unlimited warranty for defective materials or workmanship in manufacturing.
 This warranty covers replacement parts for the AP1 and AP2, as well as the cost of the labor to replace them when, proven to our satisfaction, that these parts are defective.
-Users of ozone may recieve full warranty on the Air Pump only when the compressor is "pushing" air into an ozone generator.
+Users of ozone may receive full warranty on the Air Pump only when the compressor is “pushing” air into an ozone generator.
 The warranty is void when ozone is drawn through the Air Pump.
 This warranty is extended to the original purchaser at the original installation address when the pump is purchased from an authorized Air Pump Water Solutions, Inc. dealer.

 Air Pump Water Solutions, Inc. assumes no responsibility for consequential damages, labor or expense as a result of any defect or failure due to circumstances beyond our control.
 Air Pump Water Solutions, Inc. will not be held liable for any fire damage, water damage, or damage to other water treatment equipment and plumbing due to malfunction of the Aer-Max System.
 Air Pump Water Solutions, Inc. has no control over misapplication or improper installation of the Aer-Max Systems, or improper installation of other water treatment devices.